-10. OTHER SERVICE CONSIDERATIONS
+14. OTHER SERVICE CONSIDERATIONS

-The following service categories describe types of service provided by MARTA that vary in characteristics and consideration with respect to regular bus or rail services.
+The following service categories describe types of service provided by MARTA that vary in characteristics and consideration with respect to regular rail, bus, or streetcar services.
 These services may have particular policy guidelines and performance measures whereas others relate to maintaining access to protected population segments.
 Specialized services include those services that do not conform to the characteristics of conventional bus services.
 Therefore, specialized requests are evaluated separately.